Korea National University of Arts: Campus

-Korea National University of Arts is made up of two Seoul-based campuses: the Seokgwan Campus and the Seocho Campus.
+Korea National University of Arts is made up of three campuses in Seoul: the Seokgwan Campus, the Seocho Campus and the Daehak-ro Campus.

 Achievements

 For the first time for an Asian musician, Sunwook Kim, won one of the world's three top piano competitions, the Leeds International Piano Competition, in June 2006.
 After signing a contract with Askonas Holt, he performed with London Philharmonic.

 Shin Hyeonsu won the Long-Thibaud International Competition for Violin in November 2008.
 She also received two special awards, including the Recital and Orchestra Award.

 The three top prizes at the NY International Ballet Competition were awarded to K-Arts graduates.
 The New York Times reported "A contest for the World, led by South Koreans".
 The first prize winner, Ha Eunji, joined the Finnish National Ballet as the principal dancer.

 The Department of Architecture joined RIBA, the Royal Institute of British Architects.
 For the first time for a university in a non-English speaking region, K-Arts received international certification from RIBA.

-The Korean film, The Chaser, was screened out of competition in the Cannes Film Festival, and it received the Best Script Award in the PIFF as well as other awards from The Grand Bell Awards, The Blue Dragon Film Awards, The Baeksang Arts Awards, and others.
+The Korean film, The Chaser, was screened out of competition in the Cannes Film Festival, and it received the Best Script Award in the BIFF, as well as other awards from The Grand Bell Awards, The Blue Dragon Film Awards, The Baeksang Arts Awards, and others.
 The film's director, Na Hong-jin, the director of photography, Lee Seong-jae and the cinematographer, Lee Min-bok, are all K-Arts graduates.

+The most recent achievement was Yunchan Lim winning the Van Cliburn Award in a piano competition.
+Subsequently, Yunchan transferred to study at the New England Conservatory of Music in Boston, Massachusetts, USA.